domenico-simone/basics_metagenomics/QC_tutorial.md

 ## Aggregate FastQC reports with MultiQC

 What would you do with your results now?
 You have 16 x 2 = 32 results to go through.
 You could open them one by one, or find a way to display all of them at once. **MultiQC** is a tool capable of parsing outputs and logs of a plethora of tools (not only QC-related) and collapse them to make easier to get an overview of results from multiple datasets.
 During this tutorial, we'll use this tool three times to collapse reports from FastQC and quality filtering stats.
-To this purpose, we create a folder `logs` where we'll copy FastQC reports and Trimmomatic logs.
+To this purpose, we have created a folder `logs` where we'll copy FastQC reports and Trimmomatic logs.

 ```bash
 # go to working directory